Pre-Operative Counseling before Weight-Loss Surgery: What to Expect - My Bariatric Life

 A psychiatric evaluation will be ordered to clarify the patient's understanding of possible risks and complications related to the bariatric surgery, as well as the need to follow the recovery plan.
 In addition, if psychological conditions such as substance dependence or mood disorders are present, they must be addressed.
 Bariatric patients are at risk for alcohol abuse after weight-loss surgery, and potentially marital stress after weight-loss surgery.

-One of the critical purposes of the pre-surgical counseling is to make the client fully aware that long-term weight-loss requires a multidisciplinary approach.
+One of the criticaurposes of the pre-surgical counseling is to make the client fully aware that long-term weight-loss requires a multidisciplinary approach.
 True lifetime obesity management is more than a bariatric surgical fix; it requires lifelong changes in diet and exercise and may involve emotional and psychological challenges.

 Pre-weight-loss surgery consultations may include meeting with a mental health professional, a heart specialist, and a dietician.